Deprecated

 The SENSIBLE category outlaws certain Protobuf features that you should never use in modern Protobuf development.
 It includes these rules:

-• IMPORT_NO_PUBLIC checks that imports are not public.
+• IMPORT_NO_PUBLIC checks that imports aren't public.

-• IMPORT_NO_WEAK checks that imports are not weak.
+• IMPORT_NO_WEAK checks that imports aren't weak.

 • PACKAGE_DEFINED checks that all files with have a package defined.